 8) Physical distance of at least 6 feet must be maintained at all times, including in the pews occupied by non family members.
 There will be no handshaking or other physical contact.
 (We will miss passing the Peace, but we can still do so in our hearts.)

-9) Service bulletins will be available in single rows on the table in the narthex.
-Please take the first one you touch.
-They will all be the same.
-You can also download the bulletin on your smart phone or pad, which is encouraged.
+9) Service bulletins will be available, but you can also download the bulletin on your smart phone or pad, which is encouraged.

 10) Please don’t linger/gather to visit in the narthex upon arrival or departure.

 11) Every other pew will be blocked off.
 Please do not remove the barricade.